CrochetProject/CrochetCraze/_src/behindTheScenes.md

 Now, go ahead to your terminal, kill the local server if you're running one(`CTRL` or `CMD` and `y`), and `npm run build` then `npm run start` to view your newly built site.

 **_IMPORTANT:_**
-Even though you are able to view live edits to your Markdown off of localhost, you **_must_** `npm run build` after adding a new file to your project.
+Even though you are able to view live edits to your Markdown off of localhost, you **_must_** `npm run build` after adding a new file to your project and before pushing changes to GitHub.

-You may notice that we forgot to add a link to the new page... that was totally planned
+You may notice that we forgot to add a link to the new page... that was totally planned.

 ### Step #4.1: Setting up a Navigation<a id="step4-1"></a>